monkey-team-3801/on-board/README.md

 Latest `master` is always deployed to https://on-board-prod.herokuapp.com/ and https://on-board.xyz/

 For manual deployment setup your container to run `npm start` (after building).

+### Environment Variables (**Important**)

+Environment variables must be configured in a `.env` or in your environment before the app can function normally.

+MONGODB_URI: MongoDB URI.

+JWT_SECRET: Custom JWT signature.

+### Other

+After the app is running, you may wish to retrieve some sample courses.
+Simply use `npm run fetch-course` to populate some sample data in to your database.

 ## The Team